Friday I'm in Love

 "Friday I'm in Love" is a song by British rock band the Cure.
-Released as the second single from their ninth studio album, Wish (1992), in May 1992, the song was a worldwide hit, reaching number six in the UK and number 18 in the United States, where it also topped the Modern Rock Tracks chart.
+Released in May 1992 by Fiction Records as the second single from their ninth studio album, Wish (1992), the song became a worldwide hit, reaching number six in the UK and number 18 in the United States, where it also topped the Billboard Modern Rock Tracks chart.
+The accompanying music video was directed by Tim Pope, depicting the band performing on a soundstage.
 It also won the award for European Viewer's Choice for Best Music Video at the 1992 MTV Video Music Awards.
-It was also featured in the Season 7 episode "Pam I Am" from Regular Show, He's Just Not That Into You and more.

 Robert Smith, the song's primary writer, described it in 1992 as both "a throw your hands in the air, let's get happy kind of record" and "a very naïve, happy type of pop song."

 Production

 During the writing process, Robert Smith became convinced that he had inadvertently stolen the chord progression from somewhere, and this led him to a state of paranoia where he called everyone he could think of and played the song for them, asking if they had heard it before.
 None of them had, and Smith realised that the melody was indeed his.
 "It's always been paradoxical that it's pushed down people's throats that we're a goth band," Smith observed.
 "Because, to the general public, we're not.
 To taxi drivers, I'm the bloke that sings 'Friday I'm in Love'.
 I'm not the bloke who sings 'Shake Dog Shake' or 'One Hundred Years'."

 The song was written to be a slower number than its upbeat final rendition.
-While the track was recorded in D major, the commercially released version sounds a quarter-tone higher (halfway between D and D-sharp) due to Smith forgetting to disengage the vari-speed function on the multi-track recorder after toying with it before the actual recording process took place.
-When played live, the song is played in its original intended key as opposed to the speed discrepancy heard on the record.
+While the track was recorded in D major, the commercially released version sounds a quarter-tone higher (halfway between D and E-flat) due to Smith forgetting to disengage the vari-speed function on the multi-track recorder after toying with it before the final mixing process took place.
+When played live, the song is performed in its original intended key as opposed to the pitch discrepancy heard on the record.
 The track was produced by David M. Allen and the Cure.